by John Hodge

 As the surreal fantasy plays out as a relentless psychological game of cat-and-mouse, the compromises and humiliations inflicted on artists by those in power are thrown into sharp relief.

-This clever satire is a pointed look at the role and value of the artist in a totalitarian society.
+This clever and outrageously funny satire is a pointed look at the role and value of the artist in a totalitarian society.

 Winner: 2012 Olivier Award for Best New Play